-If an employee becomes physically, mentally, or emotionally handicapped to the extent that s/he cannot perform regular duties, the employer shall make a reasonable effort to place the employee in a position that s/he is physically, mentally, or emotionally able to perform.
+If an employee becomes physically, mentally, or emotionally handicapped to the extent that they cannot perform regular duties, the employer shall make a reasonable effort to place the employee in a position that they are physically, mentally, or emotionally able to perform.
 The employer does not have to create a new position solely to provide employment for the employee.